 “Look at the picture above, look at the facial expressions, the wall clippings, the fabulous weirdness of it all.
 Isn’t it simply mesmerising?”

 Here ends my expedition through Belgium’s wildest industrial jungle, but not my adventure in the city itself.
 I might have mocked Charleroi a bit, but it’s truly worth a city trip.
 There are plenty of things to visit here, from interesting museums to nice restaurants and what I consider to be the most unique club in the country.
 You can read more about the actual attractions next week.
 Stay tuned!

-My visit to Charleroi was supported by the ravishing Morgane of Wallonia-Belgium Tourism.
+My Charleroi Safari was supported by the ravishing Morgane of Wallonia-Belgium Tourism.
 You’ll find lots of tips for every visit in the region on their website. www.walloniabelgiumtourism.co.uk

 I stayed at Novotel Charleroi Centre, a nice venue in the brand new shopping mall.
 It is a five-minute walk from the station, and guests arriving by car receive a 50% discount for the car park under the hotel.